 Griswold Scout Reservation is equipped with a Health Lodge staffed with a full-time resident nurse.
-A nurse manages the medication process while several members of our staff are certified EMTs, Wilderness First Responders and the like.
-All key staff are trained in First Aid and CPR.
+A nurse manages the medication process while several members of our GSR Medical Staff are certified EMTs, Wilderness First Responders and the like.
 A non-resident physician is always on call, and local hospitals are available for those who might need additional attention.

-If a scout needs to stay in the health lodge, the Unit must supply a second scout for YPT.
+If a scout needs to stay in the health lodge, the unit must supply a second scout for YPT.
 If, in the opinion of the GSR Medical Staff, a Scout must be confined or have close medical attention, he will be sent home for this care.

-Finally, Units should be aware that First Aid kits are located at every program area and building on the reservation.
-In the event it is used, please notify the GSR Medical Staff so it can be restocked, and the required log entry may be included in the camp's First Aid Logbook.
+Finally, units should be aware that first aid kits are located at every program area and building on the reservation.
+In the event it is used, please notify the GSR Medical Staff so it can be restocked, and the required log entry may be included in the camp's first aid logbook.